California regulators could decide oil profits penalty – KION546

 Wednesday, the governor announced he was changing course and instead will ask lawmakers to empower the California Energy Commission to decide whether such a penalty is necessary and, if it is, how much it would be.
 The commission would be aided by a new, independent agency made up of experts, economists and lawyers that would have subpoena power to monitor the gasoline market and make recommendations.

-If the commission imposed any fines, the money would not be returned to drivers.
+If the commission imposed any fines, it would be up to the Legislature to decide what to do with the money.

 “What we’re asking for is simple: transparency and accountability to drive the oil industry out of the shadows,” Newsom said.
 “Now it’s time to choose whether to stand with California families or with Big Oil in our fight to make them play by the rules.”